dbucher1234/openfe-fep-aws/README.md

 We will try to rank five ligands bound to T4 lysozyme L99A (PDB ID: 4W52), which should complete within a few hours on an 8-GPU AWS instance (g5.48xlarge).

-This repo provides scripts, environment setup, and workflows to prep, execute, and analyze FEP runs.
+The repo provides scripts, environment setup, and workflows to prep, execute, and analyze FEP runs.

 ---